ruixing76/alta2023/src/pages/home/index.md

     The premier workshop in Australasia for sharing research in Natural Language Processing and Computational Lingustics.
 Submissions from students, academics and industry researchers are welcome.
   title: ALTA 2019
 newsItems:
+  - date: 2019-12-05
+    text: "A limited number of extra [registration](/registration) slots are available."
   - date: 2019-12-04
     text: "[Draft proceedings](/files/ALTA2019-proceedings-draft.pdf)  are now available."
   - date: 2019-11-25